RockstarLang/rockstar/codewithrockstar.com/docs/09-arrays.md

 layout: docs
 examples: /examples/09-arrays/
 nav_order: "1008"
-summary: Whether it's a set list, the stack of 4x12 speaker cabinets, or the queue of eager fans waiting to get into the show, rock'n'roll is all about collections.
-Just no hashes until after the show, OK?
+summary: Whether it's the set list, the stack of 4x12 speaker cabinets, or the queue of eager fans waiting to get into the show, rock'n'roll is all about collections.
 ---
 ## Arrays